dhaupin/cs-cart-example_addon/README.md

 - Enable/disable addon setting, per-storefront
 - Install/uninstall DB procedures for a Y/N product field
 - Option to abort uninstall DB procedure
+- An example Y/N product field
+- Option added to product edit page
+- Product global/mass edit ability

 ### Future Addon Examples
-- TBA - Appending to addon tab in product, store, etc
 - TBA - Simple block schema, settings, and tpl
-- TBA - Admin product list global & mass edit for a Y/N field

 ### Bonus: Addon Dev Tips
 - Always check your addon functions against the per-storefront enable option if you choose to use this feature.
 It's cheaper and more granular to check loaded registry array than to run a function/chain to retun false or other things via your addon itself.